act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Failed Example 6

-Keyboard trap with help text, where the method advised doesn't work.
+These focusable `button` elements create a keyboard trap with help text, where the method advised doesn't work.

 ```html
 <script>